The Difference Between Breadboard Projects and Prototype Layouts

 - If you are trying to sell your circuit board, you will probably find that a completed breadboard just isn’t attractive to buyers like a completed PCB layout is.

-Make sure that your PCB design software is intuitive to learn, use, and has the capabilities to create the prototype PCB layouts that you need.
-To quickly get your designs ready to build so that you can test your new circuits as a finished PCB instead of a breadboard, consider using Altium’s CircuitStudio® to grant you access to the features and tools that you need from your design software.
+Make sure that your PCB design software is intuitive to learn, use, and has the capabilities to create the prototype PCB layouts that your project needs.
+To quickly get your designs ready to build so that you can test your new circuits as a finished PCB instead of a breadboard, consider using Altium Designer’s CircuitStudio® to grant you access to the features and tools that you need from your design software.

-Would you like to find out more about how Altium can help you to design your prototype PCBs?
-Talk to an expert at Altium.
+Would you like to find out more about how Altium Designer can help you to design your prototype PCBs?
+Talk to an expert at Altium Designer.